AI2Phil/digame/docs/NEXT_STEPS.md

 The implementation follows a user-centric approach, prioritizing features that have the highest impact on user engagement, professional development outcomes, and business value creation.

-**With the UI component library now complete, the platform is positioned for rapid acceleration of user-facing features and enterprise-grade functionality.**
+**With both the UI component library and mobile application now complete, the platform is positioned for rapid acceleration of user-facing features, multi-platform accessibility, and enterprise-grade functionality.**

 ---